shkao/quanto-basta/mooc/Generative AI for Software Development/03_AI-Powered Software and System Design/01_Data Serialization and Configuration-Driven Development/README.md

 * **When to Use?**
   * Use **JSON** for readability and cross-language compatibility.
   * Use **Pickle** for complex Python objects and internal Python applications.

+## Using the DALL-E API

+### Code to call DALL-E

+**Prompt:** You are a deep expert on the OpenAI ecosystem, including the client libraries, REST endpoints, and any other way of accessing functionality of GPT, DALL-E, and other models.

+Please create easy to read, easy to follow code that will call DALL-E to generate an image.
+The code should be in Python, and all parameters should be in an external file that the Python code reads.

+Please use the most up-to-date design pattern.

+## Implementing CDD

+### Externalizing parameters

+**Prompt:** Can you modify this code to fix two issues:

+First, regardless of how many images we ask for, you only parse out 1 image from the response data.

+Second, can you download the images from the URL and save them locally.
+Add the desired filename to the JSON file, and save them as `<filename>1.PNG`, `<filename>2.PNG` etc.

+### Adding a timeout

+**Prompt:** Update the configuration file and app code to include a timeout for the API calls.

+## Serializing results

+### Adding parameters and serializing results

+**Prompt:** Can you make 2 more modifications:

+First, can you add the style and quality parameters to the payload configuration, and load them to pass to the backend?

+Then, after the files are downloaded, can you pickle them up along with the configuration file?